tuanrpt/DCKM/README.md

 ### Model training and evaluation
 Command to run:
 ```
-python DCKM_main.py
+python main.py
 ```

 Model parameters:
-All paprameters are declared in the initial function of the **DCKM class**.
+All paprameters are declared in the initial function of the **DCKM class** (in main.py).
 Some of them are important to obtain promising results after 100 epoches:
-- embedding_dimension: the dimension of the embedding process
+- embedding_dimension: the dimension of the embedding process.
 - hidden_size: the nunmber of hidden units of the Bidirectional RNN.
 - num_random_features: the dimension for mapping *machine instruction* representations to random feature space.

+### Model test
+To test DCKM model, set the *running_mode* parameter to 0, and rerun the main.py